4renginy/4renginy-Module7-Pewlett-Hackard-Analysis/README.md

 * Since we will have such a short of mentors within the company we will need to create some kind of programs or resources for the new employees.

 ## Summary,

+There will be 90,398 eligable employees to retire alltogether however some of them already left the company so the retirment numbers with current employees is 72,458.
+Senior Engineers are the ones retiring the most follwed by senior staff members